 Variations to Time To First Byte do not always match variations to user-perceived performance.
 That’s why TTFB is not part of the Core Web Vitals and other metrics such as Largest Contentful Page (LCP) are.
 I’ll share two concrete examples related to WordPress.

-This feature was shipped in WordPress 5.8, before we tracked any metrics.
-During the WordPress 6.2 cycle, I partly focused on clarifying the relationship between TTFB and other user-centered metrics.
-I raised the topic of metrics and methodology everywhere I could, specially in the first and in the second hallway hangouts about performance.
+This feature was shipped as part of WordPress 5.8, before we tracked any metrics.
+During the WordPress 6.2 cycle, I was interested in clarifying the relationship between TTFB and other user-centered metrics and raised the topic everywhere I could – specially in the first and in the second hallway hangouts about performance.

 Some of the early data points I was able to gather are: